 This is practical for women when wearing pants, slacks, or a skirt with strong waistband or shorts.
 There are options made in leather, plastic and nylons.

 Women’s Compression Concealment shorts are a way for women to carry and conceal a handgun when they’re wearing a skirt, slacks, gym shorts, sweatpants, jeans, or dress pants without a belt.
 The concealed holster is made from surgical grade elastic and sewn into a pair of authentic compression shorts and holds your firearm securely.
 They feature two holsters offering ambidextrous concealment and you can also carry spare magazines or other important items on the other side.
 Because they are “compression” you get a little extra shaping too!!!

 The sling-style Pistol Pouch is extremely comfortable as it is made from cotton and is worn under your garments but over your underwear.
 The low below the belly position makes for very good conceal-ability.
 This is great for when you are wearing scrubs or sweatpants.

 Belly Bands and under wraps are a versatile and very comfortable method of concealment that many women use effectively.
 You can wear these in many situations, whether dressed for work or go to the gym.
-It’s ability to be worn high or low on the body offers incredible versatility.
-They are made of heavy-duty elastic with a velcro closure.
+Its ability to be worn high or low on the body offers incredible versatility.
+They are made of heavy-duty elastic with velcro closure.
 Most have two firearm slots: one for an automatic pistol and one for a revolver.
-It can have a pocket which conceals important papers, cash, credit cards, as well as a slot for a spare magazine.
+It can have a pocket that conceals important papers, cash, credit cards, as well as a slot for a spare magazine.
 It works great with medium and small frame revolvers and semi-automatic pistols.
 Wear it “high” under the breasts or low on the hips for added versatility.

 These work very well when wearing skirts or dress slacks without belt loops.
 The belly band allows you to position the firearm high or low, toward the front or toward either side.